Welcome to Asian Studies

 For a list of current course offerings, students can use the Course Section Search on the Loyola Online Records Access (LORA) system to find courses that are eligible for the Asian Studies program.
 Before declaring Asian Studies as a minor, please contact the program director.

-The Asian Studies program is directed by Rian Thum, Associate Professor of History.
+The Asian Studies program is directed by Young Soo Kim, Assistant Professor of Political Science.

 Participating faculty also include: